Project Results

 first year of image collection

-hunters who have deployed cameras throughout Minnesota since project inception
+hunters who have registered to help us collect data throughout Minnesota since project inception

 gut piles filmed since project inception